Manitoba Internationally Educated Medical Laboratory Technologist Bridging Program 2018

 - Fourteen (14) theory courses are delivered via distance education (online) through Mohawk College of Applied Arts and Technology

 - Lab training is provided in Winnipeg to support Mohawk College theory courses.

 Eighteen (18) weeks of clinical rotations are delivered at Shared Health Diagnostic Services labs as well as at Red River College.

 If you are currently working and you are accepted into the program, you will need to request a Leave of Absence for the period of the clinical placement.
 The program will help you to connect with Manitoba Training and Employment Services to register for employment insurance during this time.

-DSM, with funding from Manitoba Health, Seniors and Active Living, provides tuition and books for the one-year program at no cost.
+Shared Health Diagnostic Services, with funding from Manitoba Health, Seniors and Active Living, provides tuition and books for the one-year program at no cost.
 Funding is provided in exchange for a return of service commitment.